anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   * Certificate Request Message Format (CRMF, {{RFC4211}}).
-    This less common but more general CSR format supports several ways of integrity protection and proof of possession- Typically a self-signature is used generated over (part of) the structure with the private key corresponding to the included public key.
+    This less common but more general CSR format supports several ways of integrity protection and proof of possession.
+    Typically a self-signature is used, which is generated over (part of) the structure with the private key corresponding to the included public key.
     CRMF also supports further proof-of-possession methods for types of keys that do not have signing capability.
 For details see {{RFC4211, Section 4}}.